divio/divio-cloud-docs/how-to/django-create-deploy.rst

 ``docker-compose.yml`` file, :ref:`for local development purposes <docker-compose-local>`.
 This will replicate the ``web`` image used in cloud deployments, and will set up:

-* a Postgres or MySQL database running in a local container (instead of on a cloud database cluster)
+* a Postgres or MySQL database (choose the appropriate lines below) running in a local container
-* local file storage (instead of S3 instance)
+* local file storage

 ..  code-block:: yaml
     :emphasize-lines: 21-